kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 But it's about that time.

-The typical graduation rates reported for colleges are broken, in part because tranfer students are counted in the same way as drop-outs.
+The typical graduation rates reported for colleges are broken, in part because transfer students are counted in the same way as drop-outs.
 How could you fix this?

 - Some schools voluntarily give their progress data to a group called [College Portraits](http://www.collegeportraits.org/).
 Here is a [sample report](http://www.collegeportraits.org/SC/USC-Upstate/tracker).
 But even friendly people associated with that project don't know they have the data in a database.
 I suspect they do, but I'm not sure.
 I have scraped the data, and done some work to standardize it for you [here](college-grad-and-transfer-rates.xlsx).
 For the extra curious, here is some [horrible code](collegeportraits.r).